-The firm’s HR Department will support you throughout, from the outset of applying and going through the recruitment process; to on-boarding and joining the firm; right through to the support you receive during your time with us from the firm’s Learning & Development Specialist who is responsible for supporting and developing all of our staff.
+You will be supported throughout, from the outset of applying and going through the recruitment process; to on-boarding and joining the firm; right through to the support you receive during your time with us.

 I would like more information, can I contact someone?

-Yes, you can contact the HR Department for more information by calling 0141 886 6644 or emailing firstname.lastname@example.org
+Yes, you can contact our HR team for more information by calling 0141 886 6644 or emailing email@example.com

 Tips for applying and making your application stand out